 I later came to figure out that I must have been worshiping God in what the Jesus and the book of Acts calls tongues.
 But being the thinker kind of a guy that I am this experience made absolutely NO sense to me when I tried to analyze it logically.
 The words sounded like total gibberish and nonsense.
 And when my ears listened to what I was saying my brain just couldn’t wrap its head around what my mouth was doing.

 As the weeks and months progressed I would practice and say a sentence or two in tongues.
-But that’s as long as I could go until my head would try to talk me out of it and tell me this jargon is total crap.
-I wasn’t involved with a church that believed in tongues so I was on my own.
+But that’s as long as I could go until my head would talk me out of it and tell me this jargon is total crap.
+I wasn’t involved with a church that believed in tongues either so I was on my own trying to figure this phenonium out.
 Because of that, it took definitely me over a year to really let this experience let loose to where I could bypass my brain and pray in tongues at great length.
 The rewards since have been off the chart – see my other post: Tongues – The Gift of Intimacy with God

 At the time I didn’t formally label this experience.
 When I graduated college I deiced to apply to work at a church as a music minister.
 I remember that during the application process I had to write my testimony of faith to accompany my work resume.
 In doing so I gave my life’s story and faith journey.
 When I arrived at the part of my testimony that I just mentioned I simply wrote that prior to this point I had a “dead spirit” (whatever that meant) and that after listening to some teaching cassettes tapes I had some sort of a transformation.
 I didn’t call it the “baptism of the Holy Spirit” because I wasn’t familiar with that term yet.
 The testimony I wrote said that I was living my life as a Christian for years but my life was pretty much dead until I had this transformation.
 So, based upon my own written testimony give at the time, it would be correct to say that this experience I had on that sunny summer day in Eau Claire, WI on my knees was key in having success in my faith, joy, further understanding into the Bible, and deeper intimacy with God.
 It was a powerful event!